pyinvoke/invoke/sites/docs/concepts/configuration.rst

 the levels below them in the config hierarchy (in other words - env vars may only be used to override existing config values).
-If you need Invoke to understand a ``FOOBAR`` environment variable, you must first declare a ``foobar`` config option in a configuration file or in your task collections.
+If you need Invoke to understand a ``FOOBAR`` environment variable, you must first declare a ``foobar`` setting in a configuration file or in your task collections.

 Basic rules
 -----------